 In my case, when developing the hardware debugger dw-link, one even has to debug only a small part of the overall debugging system.
 Nevertheless, when applying dw-link to itself, one should be aware of the limitations of doing so.

-First of all, one has to be sure that the basic functionality of the hardware debugger can be trusted.
-This means that in the early stages of the development of the debugger one better applies other techniques.
+First, one has to be sure that the basic functionality of the hardware debugger can be trusted.
+This means that in the early stages of the development of the debugger, one better applies other techniques.

 Secondly, time-critical parts of the program are impossible to debug using the debugger.
 Take the lowest level of the debugWIRE protocol, the single-wire asynchronous serial communication over the RESET line.
 Debugging on this level can only be done by methods that do not (or only minimally) change the timing behavior.
 So, in this case a logic analyzer is of great help, as I have shown in the description of the development of the SingleWireSerial library.
 A similar comment applies to the next higher level, the exchange of commands and data with the target in order to read and write the memory and registers of the target.
 And the logic analyzer is the tool of choice here as well.